antoniobarreiroimmune/Final_Project_Client_Class/README.md

-# LET HIM COOK: built using MERN STACK (Mongo, Express, React.JS, Node)
+# Libro de autopsias: built using MERN STACK (Mongo, Express, React.JS, Node)

 Let Him Cook is a MERN app that displays some of the coolest restaurants around the world and allows experienced users to create more restaurants and display them on the web.